-‘Larry and I will always be together:’ Joe Manchin’s closest political ally cashes in on senator’s rise
+‘Larry and I will always be together’: Joe Manchin’s closest political ally cashes in on senator’s rise

 “I find him to be very direct and extremely candid,” Hoppy Kercheval, the longtime West Virginia radio host on whose show Manchin is a frequent guest, said of Puccio.
 “He tells you exactly what is on his mind.
 He and I have had more than our share of arguments over the years, sometimes very heated, but it’s never personal.”

 Puccio’s relationship with Manchin has made him a valuable lobbyist in Washington, where Manchin wields an effective veto over trillions of dollars in spending.
-Manchin’s declaration in December that he couldn’t vote for Democrats’ health care, child care and climate package — President Biden’s top legislative priority — doomed the bill for now, and his opposition to some policy ideas kept them from being included in the legislation in the first place.
+Manchin’s declaration in December that he couldn’t vote for Democrats’ health-care, child-care and climate package — President Biden’s top legislative priority — doomed the bill for now, and his opposition to some policy ideas kept them from being included in the legislation in the first place.

 One of the natural gas industry’s top lobbying priorities last year was stripping the methane fee — dubbed the “natural gas tax” by opponents — out of the Build Back Better Act.